yingqi0607/tp/docs/DeveloperGuide.md

    2.2.
 Re-launch TR4CKER by double-clicking the jar file.<br>
    Expected: The most recent window size and location is retained.

 ## B.2.
-Deleting a task
+Features in Home tab

-1. Deleting a task while all tasks are being shown
+1. Adding a task in Home tab.<br>

+    1.1.
+Prerequisite: Must not have another task with the same name and same deadline.
+(Task names can be the same as long they have different deadline due to the recurring nature of some tasks, e.g CS2103T tutorial)

+    1.2.
+Test case: `add n/CS2103T tutorial dl/12-12-2020 des/last tutorial m/CS2103T t/sad`<br>
+    Expected: TR4CKER adds the event to Countdown tab, with a result message saying `New task added: CS2103T tutorial Deadline: 12-Dec-2020 2359 CompletionStatus: 0% Description: last tutorial ModuleCode: CS2103T Tags: [sad]`.

+    1.3.
+Incorrect countdown commands to try:`add n/TR@CKER dl/12-12-2020 des/hahaha`<br>
+    Expected: TR4CKER shows an `Names should only contain alphanumeric characters and spaces, and it should not be blank` error message since `NAME` is not alphanumeric.

+2. Editing the deadline of a Pending task.<br>

+    2.1.
+Prerequisite: Pending task exists in Pending Tasks list.

+    2.2.
+Test case: `edit 1 dl/15-12-2020 2200`
+    Expected: TR4CKER edits the pending task at index 1, with a result message saying `Edited task: ...`.

+    2.3.
+Incorrect countdown commands to try:`edit 1`<br>
+    Expected: TR4CKER shows an `At least one field to edit must be provided.` error message since no fields were specified in the command.

+3. Deleting a Pending task.<br>

-   1. Prerequisites: List all tasks using the `list` command.
+   3.1.
+Prerequisites: List all Pending tasks using the `list` command.
 Multiple tasks in the list.

-   1. Test case: `delete 1`<br>
+   3.2.
+Test case: `delete 1`<br>
-      Expected: First task is deleted from the list.
-Details of the deleted task shown in the status message.
-Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
-      Expected: No task is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+   Expected: First task deleted from the displayed Pending Tasks list, with a result message saying `Deleted task: ...`.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where `x` is larger than the list size)<br>
+   3.3.
+Incorrect delete commands to try: `delete task 1`<br>
-      Expected: Similar to previous.

-1. _{ more test cases …​ }_
+   Expected: TR4CKER shows an `Invalid command format! ...` error message since the syntax of the Delete commmand is wrong.

 ## B.3.
 Daily feature
 1. Switching to Daily tab.<br>